 The most important element, however, is people.
 People, or the customers, drive the process.
 By thoroughly understanding why your clients want your financial products, and what your clients want, MFI managers can make strategic decisions about pricing, product design, promotion, and distribution channels.
 This in turn increases client outreach and the MFI’s sustainability.

 But too often marketing stands outside the day-to-day operations of the MFI.
 Market research data sits on a shelf, unused.
-Loan officer understanding of clients does not flow to managers.
+The loan officer’s understanding of clients does not flow to managers.
 Products are designed haphazardly, with little understanding of their strategic role within the product line.

 In a market-driven MFI, all levels of the organization must be intensely aware of their clients.
 Marketing must be integrated.
 Market research findings must flow up and down the organizational chain so they can inform pricing, product design, distribution methods and timing, promotion, and the company’s overall strategy.
 When this happens, the power of marketing is unleashed.

-Action item: I’m going to attempt to add a concrete example or a simple action item to each blog entry, which MFI managers can implement immediately.
-Since this is the introductory blog, today’s suggested action item is a bit theoretical, but in the future I plan to make them more “concrete.”
+Action item: I’m going to attempt to add a concrete example of a simple action item to each blog entry, which MFI managers can implement immediately.
+Since this is the introductory blog, today’s suggested action item is a bit theoretical, but in the future, I plan to make them more “concrete.”

-So for today, just think about how marketing is integrated in your MFI.
+So for today, just think about how marketing is integrated into your MFI.
 How does market intelligence flow through your company, and how is it used?
 Does it drive strategy?